jmduke/arcana.computer/index.md

 specific emphases on building and growing projects.
 I am also prone to a whole lot of navel-gazing, as you are probably soon to discover.

 If you're
 interested in subscribing to monthly updates from this project, you should subscribe below:

 {% include subscription-widget.html %}

 Alternatively, you can jump right into some writing.
-This domain is an ongoing work: links below that are stricken through are drafts.
+This domain is an ongoing work: links below that are stricken through are drafts, and unclickable links are placeholders for future content.
 You're welcome to peruse them, of course!

 <div class="index-row">